yotsubasociety/yotsubasociety.github.io/pages/ys-staff.md

 ### Importu “Important” Tsuki (Important)

 Important is a lover of different chans since 2006, and is a frequent visitor of 4chan’s /x/, /v/, /ic/, /mu/, /a/ boards.

-### dabeshu

-A channer with an interest in imageboards and Japanese culture for most of his teenage life.
-While a /b/tard at heart, he visits other 4chan boards such as /n/, /i/, and /an/.
-He's also knowledgeable about about Futaba Channel, iichan, 420chan, megachan, 99chan, and booru-type imageboards.
-He’s also has knowledge of copypasta, memes and imageboard culture.

 ### Antonizoon